aau-claaudia/ailab-docs/docs/getting-started/file-transfer.md

 		scp some-file xxxxxx@student.aau.dk@ai-fe02.srv.aau.dk:~
 		```

-		where '~' means your user directory on AI Student Cloud.
+		where '~' means your user directory on AI Lab.

 		You can append directories after that to your destination: